 In 1999, Positive Alternatives, Inc. took on new programs including the Sandcastles Divorce Program in September and the Dunn County Juvenile Home Detention and Electronic Monitoring Programs in October.
 The STATAS program was also added in October, and is now being called the PASS program.

 Sandcastles is a nationally recognized program to help children cope with their parents’ divorce.
 Children participate in small, interactive groups with others their own age, while parents attend their own session on the importance of co-parenting.
 The group meets one time for three and a half hours.
 To make the experience comfortable and enriching, trained facilitators lead role-plays, videos, discussions and workbook activities.
 Parents and youth join together and participate the last half hour of the seminar as one group.
-All parents in Dunn, Pepin and Buffalo counties as well as their children over the age of six need to attend prior to their divorce.

 In 2006, the Menomonie group home was consistently full and turning down youth.
 It was decided at this time that there was enough of a need to open a second group home.
 In October 2006, a second co-ed group home for teens opened in River Falls, WI, under the name Alpha House-River Falls.
 The original home was rented and licensed for six youth.
 Due to facility needs, Positive Alternatives built a brand new facility, also in River Falls, where Alpha House-River Falls moved in October 2008.
 The new facility was licensed to house eight youth.
 Also in 2006, a truancy contract was started with Dunn County, a tracking contract with St. Croix County began, and programs continued to grow.
 The truancy progam is now known as Check and Connect.

 In 2008, Positive Alternatives created “core programs”.
 Each group home is a core program, and the rest of the programs were placed under the title of Prevention Services or Intervention Services.